Home Page

 Intent

 At St Leonard's we believe that ability to write is fundamental to our children succeeding; enabling them to access the next stage of their education and beyond.
-Our curriculum has been designed to ensure that pupils enjoy and take pride in their writing and have passion and enthusiasm for it.
+Writing gives children a voice to share their ideas with the world.
+Considering the fundamental importance of writing in everyday life, we are driven by the need to develop each learner's writing ability, enabling them to play a full part in society.

-Our aim is to ensure that pupils write clearly, accurately and coherently; write in different styles and for different purposes and audiences; develop a wide vocabulary and a solid understanding of the grammar rules and terminology appropriate for their age group.
+Our aim is to ensure that pupils write clearly, accurately and coherently; write in different styles and for different purposes and audiences; develop a wide vocabulary and a solid understanding of the spelling and appropriate for their age group.

 Implementation